hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 <figcaption>My top listening styles</figcaption>

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/styles_sample.png)
-<figcaption>A sample of the artists making up my top styles - for how noisy the original data was I'm impressed with the fit!</figcaption>
+<figcaption>A sample of the artists making up my top styles - for how noisy the original data was, I'm impressed with the fit!</figcaption>

 <details>
   <summary>Full method for nerds like me (you were warned)</summary>